Last update: 08.12.2019

 By including a few characters to the above password, you can easily remember it e.g. Ccmfrcc=2Pi*r.
 That gives you a stronger passcode with letters in uppercase and lowercase, symbols, and numbers which are easy to remember.
 If you want to make the password specific to a certain website, say fashionista.com, a good idea would be to incorporate the site’s name into the core phrase e.g. Ccmfrcc=2Pi*rfashion.
 This way, you can create unique passwords with the same formula.

 #6 Stop changing your passwords

-It is just a myth that passwords must be changed every three months.
+The notion that passwords must be changed every three months is a myth.
 As long as you have a strong password, you don’t really need to change anything.
 The last thing you want is to forget your password.
 Keep in mind that the more often you change it, the less likely you are to remember.
 If you keep changing patterns at the end of your password, you will be just making things easier for hackers.

 Therefore, if anyone has advised you to change passwords regularly, take it with a grain of salt.
 Unless you have shared your login details with someone or your account has been hacked, there is no real need to make a change.
 Otherwise, regularly changing it is not as helpful as many people think.

 If you don’t secure your connection, even your strongest passwords can be intercepted by hackers.
 All it takes is connecting to your account via public wifi in a café.

 Since public wifi connections are rarely secure, hackers can intercept your communications and mount man-in-the-middle attacks from across the coffee shop to steal your passwords as soon as you try to log into your favorite web service.